 Each of these MBA programs consists of 29 hours of required core courses and 24 hours of elective course work, which may include an optional concentration in a selected area of business study.
 Courses in the Global MBA Online use audio streaming lectures supported by downloadable presentations, online text-based conferences, bulletin board and e-mail exchanges, and teleconferences.

-The M.A. in International Management Studies degree provides knowledge of and training in international management, which includes trade across national boundaries, management practices within foreign nations, and management on a global basis.
+The M.S. in International Management Studies degree provides knowledge of and training in international management, which includes trade across national boundaries, management practices within foreign nations, and management on a global basis.
 The program provides students the opportunity to learn in-depth the fundamentals of (1) functional areas of management, (2) international management, and (3) cultural, sociopolitical, and geographical constraints affecting international business decisions.
 In the past, the School has organized study abroad opportunities in Russia, China, Hong Kong, Singapore, Vietnam, Thailand, Indonesia, and India.
 Foreign study courses, usually offered between semesters, vary in length from two to three weeks and are generally taken as part of an Area Studies course.
 Many classes for this degree must be taken via distance learning.

-The M.S. in Accounting and Information Management provides a tailored educational experience that encourages (1) a globally-oriented, interdisciplinary focus, (2) a balanced conceptual and pragmatic approach, (3) development of written and oral communication skills, (4) a refinement of research and analytical skills that result in enhanced decision-making abilities, and (5) a commitment to life-long learning.
-The Accounting and Information Management Program is a leader in developing the professional skills that are needed for the core services identified by the Institute of Certified Public Accountants as being fundamental to the future of the profession.
-Students are offered a choice among seven concentrations that relate to these core services including financial analysis, audit and professional services, taxation services, information management services, international services, management consulting, and internal audit.
-Upon completion of the M.S. in Accounting and Information Management, students may sit for the Uniform CPA Examination, provided they meet the educational requirements.
+The M.S. in Accounting provides a tailored educational experience that encourages (1) a globally-oriented, interdisciplinary focus, (2) a balanced conceptual and pragmatic approach, (3) development of written and oral communication skills, (4) a refinement of research and analytical skills that result in enhanced decision-making abilities, and (5) a commitment to life-long learning.
+Students are offered a choice among four concentrations including corporate accounting, assurance services, taxation services, and internal audit.
+Upon completion of the M.S. in Accounting, students may be eligible to sit for the Uniform CPA Examination, provided they meet the educational requirements.

 The M.S. in Information Technology and Management bridges the gap between the pure information technologist and the business professional.
 By providing a technology intensive program with a business focus, the program prepares graduates to apply information technology to business problems and create efficient and effective solutions.
 The degree requires a minimum of 36 credit hours, consisting of basic business courses, IT foundation courses, IT elective courses, and free electives.
 The business core courses are designed to provide incoming students with the context to better appreciate and understand the complex issues that occur at the interface between IT and business.
 The IT foundation courses cover the essentials of IT knowledge that any student must possess.
 The IT elective courses provide in-depth knowledge of the technology and technology management issues.
 In addition, students may choose approved electives that maximize their individual educational and professional goals.
 The program also offers opportunities for students to concentrate in specific tracks such as ‘Enterprise Systems’, ‘Business Intelligence’, ‘Healthcare Systems’, and ‘Information Security’ depending on their interests and goals.